Downwards movement fits the alternate wave count better, but is not enough for final clarity.

 Main Wave Count.

 Primary wave 4 is an incomplete regular contracting triangle.
 Primary wave 2 was a deep 68% running flat correction.
 Primary wave 4 is showing alternation in depth and some alternation in structure.

-Within the triangle of primary wave 4 intermediate wave (E) is unfolding as a zigzag: minor wave A is a five wave impulse and minor wave B downwards is a zigzag.
-Minor wave C must subdivide as a five wave structure.
+Within the triangle of primary wave 4 intermediate wave (E) is unfolding as a zigzag: minor wave A is a five wave impulse and minor wave B downwards now fits as a completed double zigzag.

 Intermediate wave (E) may not move beyond the end of intermediate wave (C) above 1,392.30.

 Within minor wave C no second wave correction may move beyond the start of its first wave below 1,273.03.